 Another cold front is looking to bring another round of wet weather the ending of the new week, which looks to be increasing our winds as well.

-The Hawaiian moon phase for tomorrow is known as "Hua."
+The Hawaiian moon phase for tonight is known as "Mōhalu."

-This will be a good night to fish, and a good night to plant 'uala (sweet potato), ipu (gourds), kalo and fruit plants.
+This is a good night to fish, and a good night to plant ipu (gourds), kalo and flowering plants.